See below for our NEW small nostepinde, made for

 Tapestry & Navajo Weaving Forks

-for tapestry and Navajo style weaving or for repair of woven textiles, these finely handcrafted forks are as wonderful to
+and Navajo style weaving or for repair of woven textiles, these finely handcrafted forks are as wonderful to the touch as

-set in a brass bar that forms a rigid backbone for the comb.
-The comb is embedded in the handle using epoxy resin for
+in a brass bar that forms a rigid backbone for the comb.
+The comb is embedded in the handle using epoxy resin for extreme

-available in a wide range of tines per inch, making them useful for many weaving setts.
-Minis are made with 10 or 12
+are available in a wide range of tines per inch (tpi), making them useful for many weaving setts.
+Minis are made with

 Felting needle holders are made using a sturdy, industrial

 quality pin vise with a turned wooden handle.
 The holder stores one needle.
-They are available in wide variety of woods including ash, maple, cherry, walnut, sweet cherry, peach, apricot, pear,
+Holders are available in any of the woods listed in "Wood Choices" list

-apple, red oak, white oak, hickory, mahogany and other exotics.
-Overall length of the holder is about six inches, diameter
+to the left.
+Overall length of the holder is about six inches,

-three-eighths to one-half inches.
-Our needle holders use needles that have had the bend clipped off; instructions for removing
+diameter three-eighths to one-half inches.
+Our needle holders use needles that have had the bend clipped off; instructions

-bends are provided.
-Clipped needles can be purchased from
+for removing bends are provided.
+Clipped needles can be

 not just for darning any more!
 Use one of our eggs when closing the toe on hand knit socks.
 Darning eggs are laminated